-Cocaine may increase stroke risk within 24 hours of useFebruary 12th, 2014 in Cardiology /
+Cocaine may increase stroke risk within 24 hours of useFebruary 12, 2014 in Medicine & Health / Cardiology

 Cocaine greatly increases ischemic stroke risk in young adults within 24 hours of use, according to research presented at the American Stroke Association's International Stroke Conference 2014.